Philip B. Duffy, Ph.D.President and Executive Director

 Expertise Arctic, water chemistry, rivers, permafrost, climate change

-Dr. Holmes is an earth system scientist who studies large rivers and their watersheds and how climate change and other disturbances are impacting the cycles of water and chemicals in the environment.
+Dr. Holmes is an earth system scientist who studies rivers and their watersheds and how climate change and other disturbances are impacting the cycles of water and chemicals in the environment.
 He is particularly interested in the fate of the vast quantities of ancient carbon locked in permafrost in the Arctic, which may be released as permafrost thaws, exacerbating global warming.
 Dr. Holmes has ongoing projects in the Russian, Canadian, and Alaskan Arctic, and in the tropics in the Amazon and the Congo.
 He is committed to engaging students in his research projects and to communicating the results and implications of his research to the public and to policy-makers.
-Dr. Holmes recently served for two years as Program Director for the Arctic System Science Program at the National Science Foundation.
+Dr. Holmes recently served for two years as Program Director of the National Science Foundation’s Arctic System Science Program and in 2015 was named National Fellow of the Explorers Club.

 Richard A. Houghton, Ph.D.Senior Scientist, George M. Woodwell Chair for Global Ecology